PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/256-pcsx2-source-switches-to-git.md

 ::: {style="text-align:center;"}
 :::

-Hey everyone,\
+Hey everyone,

-\
-We just moved the PCSX2 version control system from SVN over to GIT.\
+We just moved the PCSX2 version control system from SVN over to GIT.
-The new official source code repository is hosted on GitHub.\
+The new official source code repository is hosted on GitHub.
-You can find the source code [here](https://github.com/PCSX2/pcsx2) .\
+You can find the source code [here](https://github.com/PCSX2/pcsx2) .
-And the new issue tracker [here](https://github.com/PCSX2/pcsx2/issues) .\
+And the new issue tracker [here](https://github.com/PCSX2/pcsx2/issues) .
-\

 Git is more contributor friendly than SVN.
-The process of sending patches to a team member for eventual review has been streamlined.\
+The process of sending patches to a team member for eventual review has been streamlined.
-Now people can just fork the master repository, add their changes and open a pull request if they think it\'s good.
-The devs can then merge the request and the code is live.\
+Now people can just fork the master repository, add their changes and open a pull request if they think it's good.
+The devs can then merge the request and the code is live.

-\
-This change is a pretty big operation, so please excuse (and report) any issues you find while we\'re transferring
+This change is a pretty big operation, so please excuse (and report) any issues you find while we're transferring
 😉

 Keep in mind the build bot will take some time to update to the new